dengel29/fyi-v2/src/now.md

 postHeader: "Now"
 p5: true
 p5scripts: [/scripts/grain.js, /scripts/sand.js]
+sketchAlt: Falling sand simulation, inspired by Noita.
+Run your finger or mouse over it to drop your own sand.
 highlight: "secondary"
 ---
 I'm living in Taiwan

-Finished writing a pair of blog posts about getting an AWS Lambda connected to a Postgres databse.
+Finished writing a pair of blog posts about getting an AWS Lambda connected to a Postgres database.
 You can read them [here](/blog/part-1-connecting-aws-lambda-with-a-postgres-db/).

 * Listening to: [John Carrol Kirby](https://www.youtube.com/watch?v=0F__oGUUWHg)
 ---